esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

     ```bash
     running db nodes = [mongooseim@node1, mongooseim@node2]
     ```
-    To see stopped or misbehaving nodes following command can be useful:
+    To see stopped or misbehaving nodes the following command can be useful:

     ```bash
     mongooseimctl mnesia info | grep "stopped db nodes"